Standard-Care/handbook/index.md

 For the 100% remote team members, they can work from anywhere during business hours as long as they are available online for calls.

-#### Performance Management (aka Objectives & Keys Results, OKRs)
+#### Performance Management
-* Each quarter the team will develop and publish OKRs
+* Monthly we will revise SMART goals for teams and individuals.
+Are are too nascent for a formal ORK system.
-* Updates will be made as appropriate as the quarter ensues.
+* Updates will be made continuosly and confirmed in manager 1:1s
-* All-hands meetings that are typically bi-weekly include OKR progress updates, announcements, discussions of hot topics, and an open Q&A forum.
+* All-hands meetings that are fornightly include OKR progress updates, announcements, discussions of hot topics, and an open Q&A forum.

 ##### Individual Performance Review
    As per best practices and quality system procedures leadership continuously assesses competence.
 This is a suggested agenda for routine 1-on-1 meetings: